sciencePeptideDeck

 • Research Areas: EPP, solar urticaria, acne, vitiligo, ischemia-reperfusion injury, neurology

-How Afamelanotide Works: MC1R Agonism and Eumelanin Upregulation
+How Afamelanotide Works: MC1R Agonism and Eumelanin Production

 At the cellular level, afamelanotide acts as a potent agonist at the melanocortin-1 receptor (MC1R), a G-protein-coupled receptor expressed predominantly on melanocytes in the skin.
-When afamelanotide binds MC1R, it triggers a cAMP-mediated signaling cascade that:
+When afamelanotide binds MC1R, it triggers a cAMP-mediated signaling cascade that does several things simultaneously:

 • Upregulates the enzyme tyrosinase, the rate-limiting step in melanin synthesis